clementchadebec/benchmark_VAE/README.md

 Replace *mnist* by cifar or celeba to access to other neural nets.

 ## Sharing your models with the HuggingFace Hub 🤗
-Pythae also allows you to share your model on the [HuggingFace Hub](https://huggingface.co/models).
+Pythae also allows you to share your models on the [HuggingFace Hub](https://huggingface.co/models).
 To do so you need:
 - a valid HuggingFace account
 - the package `huggingface_hub` installed in your virtual env.
 If not you can install it with
 ```